vibhanshudixit/rag_project/README.md

 This project is a **Retrieval-Augmented Generation (RAG)** app built with **Streamlit**.
 It lets you upload PDF or text documents, indexes them into Pinecone, and provides a chatbot-style interface that answers your questions using a **hybrid retriever** (dense + sparse) with **Cohere Reranking** and **Groq LLMs**.

+To access the frontend on StreamLit Cloud: https://ragproject-vibhanshu.streamlit.app/ To access the pinecone vector DB:

 ---

 ## Features